 The sweet, sticky honey and orange glaze on these Honey Roast Carrots and Parsnips make them extra tasty!
-The perfect side dish for either Christmas Day, Sunday Roast Dinner or a weekly family meal!
+You can prepare them in advance, either store in the fridge or freezer, then bake when needed.
+The perfect side dish for either Christmas Day, a Sunday roast or any weeknight family meal!

 You can prepare them ahead of time and carry out the final stage just before serving dinner.
 Saving you time and effort - that’s what we all want isn’t it?!

-Peel and chop your vegetables – the smaller the ‘chunk’, the shorter the cook (roast) duration.
-So factor this into your planning – as you don’t want to end up with mushy vegetables.
+- Simply peel and chop your vegetables - the smaller the ‘chunk’, the shorter the cook time.
+So factor this into your planning - you don't want to end up with mushy vegetables!

-Roast as per instructions for the initial 30 minutes.
-Then add your par-cooked vegetables to a freezer bag or airtight container.
+- Roast as per instructions for the initial 30 minutes.
+Then add your par-cooked vegetables to a freezer bag or airtight container either with or without the glaze.
+I like to make the glaze ahead of time

-Add the vegetables to a lined baking tray, distribute evenly in one layer, and roast for the final 20-30 minutes.
+- Add the vegetables to a lined baking tray, distribute evenly in one layer, and roast for the final 20-30 minutes.
+As mentioned above, if you've cut your carrots and parsnips small then reduce the cook time.

 Why You’ll Love These Honey Roast Carrots and Parsnips